FEEDBACK FROM WORKSHOP PARTICIPANTS

 "Appreciated staying after for questions and open discussion."

-"Email connection (with Bill and Bob) is amazing; also appreciate availability after the meeting ended."
+"Email connection [with workshop leaders] is amazing; also appreciate availability after the meeting ended."

 "I feel launched into another level of recovery in each area.
 I will be reviewing this material for years."